Dola Dasgupta – Can Our Kids Be Educated Without Going To School

 Dola moderates multiple forums to support families to unschool.
 She is also a storyteller and holds storytelling sessions for small and large groups.
 She has a few blogs where she writes on learning without school, parenting and self awareness.
 She has been interviewed by many mainstream newspapers, magazines and TV channels and many of her articles have been published.

-Dola Dasgupta – Can Our Kids Be Educated Without Going To School will be the topic where she will be taking the session at 5To15 event.
+The Session Dola Dasgupta – Can Our Kids Be Educated Without Going To School will be the topic where she will be taking the session at 5To15 event.